-You’ve got a site that has dropped in the rankings and your organic traffic is in the tank.
+You’ve got a site that has had a sudden drop in the rankings and your organic traffic is in the tank.

 What do you do?